Agricultural Soils Capability Assessment

 - Define a “soils assessment auditing committee” of professional peers to periodically re-evaluate soils professionals.

-OAR 660-033-0030 applies to land zoned for exclusive farm use or mixed farm-forest use.
-It also applies to rezonings from forest to nonresource use, where the applicant relies on alternative soils information to demonstrate that the land does not qualify as agricultural land.
-The rule applies to changes in plan designations and zoning, certain nonfarm dwelling and nonfarm land division approvals and potentially other applications.
+OAR 660-033-0030 and -0045 apply to land zoned for exclusive farm use or mixed farm-forest use.
+They also apply to rezonings from forest to nonresource use, where the applicant relies on alternative soils information to demonstrate that the land does not qualify as agricultural land.
+The rules apply to changes in plan designations and zoning, certain nonfarm dwelling and nonfarm land division approvals and potentially other applications.
 Rule references to a “person” seeking more detailed soils information means any individual, partnership, corporation, association, governmental subdivision or agency or public or private organization of any kind.

 Soils professionals may apply to the department to be placed on the List of Qualified Soils Professionals, below.
 Applicants who are Certified Professional Soil Classifiers (CPSC) in good standing with the SSSA must complete and return the Soils Professional Application to Perform Soils Assessments.
 Applicants who are Certified Professional Soil Scientists (CPSS) in good standing with the SSSA, who have equivalent qualifications as a CPSC as determined by an independent panel of soils professionals, may also apply to be placed on the List by completing and returning the application form as well as the Professional Experience Form.
-Applications will be reviewed and processed on a quarterly or as-needed basis.
+Applications will be reviewed and processed on an as-needed basis.
 Soils professionals must re-apply for listing on a biennial basis.
-Applicants will be asked to sign a liability waiver and to submit an annual listing of preliminary field checks by county (involving no property identification) that did not result in a soils report.
-This will help the department to focus on areas of the state where “shopping” for soils reports is occurring.

 Arranging for a Soils Assessment

-A person or property owner requesting a soils assessment must choose from the list of qualified soils professionals and privately contract for a soils assessment to be prepared and submitted to the department together with a Soils Assessment Submittal Form that is signed by the person requesting the soils assessment, the property owner and the soils professional.
+A person or property owner requesting a soils assessment must choose from the list of qualified soils professionals and privately contract for a soils assessment to be prepared and submitted to the department together with a Soils Assessment Submittal Form that is signed by the property owner and the soils professional.

 Soils Assessment Reporting Requirements

-The completed soils assessment must be submitted to the department and not to the local government.
-The soils assessment must contain the information requested in the Soils Assessment Report Requirements form.
+The completed soils assessment must be submitted to the department and not to the local government, and must include the information requested in the Soils Assessment Report Requirements form.
 This information is nearly identical to the information currently required for soils reports for lots of record under OAR 603-080-0040, performed through the Oregon Department of Agriculture.
 Please note that the most recent NRCS soils mapping must be provided, available at: Web Soil Survey - Home.
 This process is the “completeness check.”
 If the department determines that reports are incomplete or unclear, soils professionals will have an opportunity to supply additional information or clarification.

 Department Review of Soils Assessments

-The department will use the services of a contracted soils professional to review and evaluate approximately 10% of submitted soils assessments, as funding permits, within 30 days of receipt of the assessment.
+The department will use the services of a contracted soils professional to review and evaluate approximately 10% of submitted soils assessments, as funding permits, within 30 days of the submittal of a soils assessment that is deemed complete.
 Evaluations may include field checks, at the discretion of the department.
 Selected soils assessments will be those that indicate that a predominance of subject parcel soils are less productive than the NRCS Internet Soil Survey indicates, where one or more of the following apply:

 - A prior assessment by the soils professional under OAR 660-033-0030 and 0045 was determined not to be soundly and scientifically based;